falcon4ever/ofxQNX/README.md

 Poco

 - [http://pocoproject.org/](http://pocoproject.org/)
-- Version 1.4.6
+- Version 1.4.3p1
 - This can only be build on a Linux or Mac machine.
 Windows is not supported.
 - Included a dummy syslog.h implementation (borrowed from the Android NDK) as it will not build without.
-- Use `-DPOCONOGCC_ATOMICS` in PlayBook projects to prevent build errors
+- Uses the included header files from openFrameworks 0.7.4

 SDL